functions-lab/geo2sigmap/gen_data/README.md

 bash ./build_files/build_environment/install_deps.sh --with-embree --with-oidn
 ```

-When the script complete you will see some thing like the follow:
+When the script is complete you will see something like the following:
 ```
 Or even simpler, just run (in your blender-source dir): make -j20 BUILD_CMAKE_ARGS="-U XXXXXXXXXXXXXXXX